Religion in Kenya: Traditional African religions

 African religions are typically based on natural phenomena and reverence to ancestors.
 The dead are presumed to merely transform into another state of being and capable of bringing good fortune or calamity to the living.
 Most religious rites are therefore centred on appeasing the dead through sacrifices and proper burial rites.
 The dead's wishes must also be followed to the letter.

-Followers of traditional Kikuyu religion believe Ngai resides on Mount Kenya and say their prayers facing the mountain.
-Followers of traditional Mijikenda religion have their holy shrines in the forests where they offer sacrifices and pray.
+Followers of the traditional Kikuyu religion believe Ngai resides on Mount Kenya and say their prayers facing the mountain.
+Followers of the traditional Mijikenda religion have their holy shrines in the forests where they offer sacrifices and pray.

-The Maasai, Turkana, Samburu and Pokot tribes also have significant numbers of persons adhering exclusively to traditional African religions.
+The Maasai, Kisii, Turkana, Samburu, and Pokot tribes also have significant numbers of persons adhering exclusively to traditional African religions.

 Hinduism

-There are Hindus living in Kenya.
+There are ethnically Gujarati Hindus living in Kenya.
 The numbers are estimated to be around 60,287 people or 0.13% of the population.
-They are mainly located in the capital of Kenya, Nairobi, and other urban areas such as Mombasa, Eldoret, Thika and Kisumu.
+They are mainly located in the capital of Kenya, Nairobi, and other urban areas such as Mombasa, Eldoret, Thika, and Kisumu.

 No religion

 In the 2019 Census, 755,750 people reported themselves as having "no religion".
-This is 1.6% of the total, making this group larger than the groups reporting themselves as traditionalists, Hindu or other religion.
+This is 1.6% of the total, making this group larger than the groups reporting themselves as traditionalists, Hindus, or other religion.
 73,253, 0.16%, reported that they did not know their religion.
 There is a stigma against people who are atheists in Kenya.
-A Gallup poll conducted in 2012 found that 90% of Kenyans considered themselves "a religious person", 9% consider themselves "a non religious person", while 1% define themselves as "a convinced atheist", placing Kenya in top 10 religious populations in the world.
+A Gallup poll conducted in 2012 found that 90% of Kenyans considered themselves "a religious person", 9% considered themselves "a non religious person", while 1% define themselves as "a convinced atheist", placing Kenya in the top 10 religious populations in the world.